Job search strategies

 Use your network to learn about jobs.
 Contact people you know from previous jobs, professional associations, volunteer work, alumni associations, friends, and family.

 - If you aren't on LinkedIn, set up an account, fill out your profile, and start networking.
-Check out these articles for more tips: "Ten Ways to Use LinkedIn to Find a Job" and "Ten tips to enhance your job search on LinkedIn."

 - For still more help with networking, look over these books available at the Kansas City Public Library.
 Search the Library's catalog under the subject heading "Business networks."